aijaz/blog/content/posts/2015/09/2015-09-30-dont-give-up.markdown

 date: 2015-09-30 18:40
 comments: false
 Category: Fitness
-Tags: Pull-ups, P90X, Perseverance, TonyHorton, description: "Mastering something can take time.
+Tags: Pull-ups, P90X, Perseverance, TonyHorton
+description: "Mastering something can take time.
 In my case, it took me about 18 months to get to the point where I could do a set of 10 Lever Pull-ups."

 Mastering something can take time.
 In my case, it took me about 18 months to get to the point where I could do a set of 10 Lever Pull-ups.